smcky/artOfData/_posts/2025-10-05-meta-analysis.md

 author: Sarah Cohen
 ---

+**Paper: WEIGHT CHANGES RELATIVE TO DIET SODA INTAKE OF PARTICIPANTS IN A NUTRITION ORIENTED WEIGHT LOSS PROGRAM**

 **1. What are the null and alternative hypotheses?**
 Null hypothesis: that consumption of diet soda has no relation to consumer’s weight.
 Alternative hypotheses: